A ShotSpotter device on a light pole surveils the intersection of 87th and Carpenter (photographed in January 2024). Credit: Jim Daley

 ✶ ✶ ✶ ✶

 In 2022, two men were critically wounded in a hail of bullets in Back of the Yards.
 The next day, a Public Safety Administration director complained to a ShotSpotter executive that the company’s senors failed to detect the shooting.
-Internal company emails show ShotSpotter executives blamed the miss on three downed sensors in the vicinity.
-The executives didn’t know when the company would be able to repair the downed sensors—and said they could not admit that to the City.
-Data we obtained from CPD shows the department reported hundreds of missed shootings to ShotSpotter in 2023.
+Internal company emails show ShotSpotter executives blamed the miss on three downed sensors in the vicinity, didn’t know when the company would be able to repair them—and said they could not admit that to city officials.
+Data we obtained from CPD shows the department reported hundreds of similarly missed shootings to ShotSpotter in 2023.

 In 2019, the French billboard company JCDecaux asked ShotSpotter to monitor the areas around several electronic billboards it claimed had been shot at in police districts on the far Northwest Side.
-With CPD’s blessing, ShotSpotter obliged.
-The company quietly established three small coverage areas around the billboards, which are in neighborhoods that have some of the lowest levels of gun violence in Chicago.
+With CPD’s blessing, ShotSpotter quietly installed its sensors around the billboards, which are in neighborhoods that have some of the lowest levels of gun violence in Chicago.
 Before our investigation, neither the City nor ShotSpotter had publicly acknowledged these neighborhoods had sensors in them.

 In November 2023, the day before the City Council voted on Mayor Johnson’s 2024 budget, ShotSpotter’s CEO told investors in an earnings call that there was a line item in the budget for acoustic gunshot surveillance technology.
 But both the CEO and a spokesperson for the mayor denied anyone had given the company any indication the contract would be extended.